zouharvi/hmm-rust/README.md

 ## Performance Graphs

 The performance was measured with respect to changing training data size (steps of 10000 tokens).
 The task was (1) train, (2) train + evaluate on eval, (3) train + evaluate on train and eval.
 Accuracy of these models was also measured.
 The measured times are without writing to files.
 Rust version is compiled with the `--release` flag and Python is run with `-O`.
+Both versions use aforementioned smoothing.

-Figure 1 shows simply that in training, the Rust implementation seems to be faster by the factor of  ~7.
+Figure 1 shows simply that in training, the Rust implementation seems to be faster by the factor of ~8.

 <img src="data_measured/time-1.png" alt="Train only" width="500px">

 Figure 2 also shows that the Rust implementation is more stable (possibly because of the lack of runtime).
 We also see that there seems to be diminishing return in performance after we pass 50k train tokens.
-Python ends at 2.56s and Rust on 0.18s.
+Python ends at 2.56s and Rust on 0.18s (factor of ~14).

 <img src="data_measured/time-2.png" alt="Train + Compute Eval." width="500px">

 Evaluating the whole data proved to be the most challenging task.
 This is shown in Figure 3.
-While Python ends at 29.95s, for Rust it is 0.39s.
-The training accuracy is also decreasing because the capacity of the model is getting shared with a larger amount of examples.
-Train accuracies were 91.89% and 79.65% for Rust and Python, respectively.
-Evaluation accuracies were 80.40% and 72.91%.
+While Python ends at 28.08s, for Rust it is 0.36s (factor of ~78).
+The training accuracy is also decreasing (apart from the spike in Python) because the capacity of the model is getting shared with a larger amount of examples.
+Train accuracies were 92.16% and 81.63% for Rust and Python, respectively.
+Evaluation accuracies were 81.70% and 74.48%.

 <img src="data_measured/time-3.png" alt="Train + Compute Eval. + Compute Train" width="500px">